 A week in Bangkok

 When it comes to the question of how many days to visit Bangkok, some travelers think 7 days in Bangkok is too much—not me.
 Whether you stay in a hotel or Airbnb apartment, longer trips in Bangkok allow you to balance sightseeing with living like a local.
 For instance, you might sleep along Thanon Suan Phlu (where I once lived) and feast on Bangkok’s best street food.
 Alternatively, you might use your week in Bangkok to explore places outside the city, whether you take a day trip to underrated Nakhon Pathom, or to the strange Wat Phra Dhammakaya temple near Don Mueang Airport.
 Or, just get a lot massages or visit rooftop bars frequently!

 Bangkok as a base

 If you wholly jettison the issue of how many days Bangkok demands and instead just use Bangkok as the base for your entire Thailand trip, you’ll definitely want to rent an apartment, rather than staying in a hotel.
 The freedom to structure your Thailand itinerary as a series of multi-day out-and-back trips (as opposed to a long circuit around the country, which can get old for some travelers) is worth the cost of paying for an entire month of accommodation in Bangkok, even if you only end up sleeping half of those nights in the capital.

 Living in Bangkok

 I’d be lying if I said that living in Bangkok was for everyone, but it definitely appeals to many different types.
 The most obvious reason to live in Bangkok would be if you work or study in Thailand, be that as an English teacher or Thai language student (respectively), or any other employment or education.
-Once the Covid situation fully normalizes, meanwhile, you might follow in my footsteps and live in Thailand as a digital nomad, leaving the country every 30-90 days (depending on your passport) for a “visa run.”
+One day, you might even follow in my footsteps and live in Thailand as a digital nomad, leaving the country every 30-90 days (depending on your passport) for a “visa run.”

 Is Bangkok Worth Visiting?